Kenya - Masai Mara

 It goes without saying that the Masai Mara is an incredible place to go on safari.
 There's an abundance of wildlife with it being home to the big 5.
 We saw them all in 2025 but didn't see any leopards or rhino this year but that's the reality of safari, nothing is guaranteed.

 The iconic Marsh Pride, which were heavily featured on Big Cat Diary ( a BBC documentary from the 90's) hold a territory close to camp and we had a couple of great encounters with them this year.
-Over the first couple of days we spent a lot of time with them, with them having killed a buffalo.
-We saw them with it after two days and it was not looking or smelling fresh by then.
+Over the first couple of days we spent a lot of time with them, with the pride having killed a buffalo.
+We first saw them with it after two days and it was well past its expiry date by then.
+Smelling a two day old buffalo carcass is not something I'd like to repeat!
 It was down to the bones and the lion cubs were keeping themselves entertained by playing with its tail.
+I went back a day later and all that remained were the skull and spine but the clean up crew were on the way i.e. vultures.

 Having watched countless documentaries, it does feel quite surreal to be driving through through the reserve and all of a sudden you're watching a herd of elephants and they're just there in front of you.
 It's quite hard to comprehend or describe.
 One of the benefits of doing a safari is the radio communication between guides.
 This means if something exciting is happening you're more likely to find out about it.
 Saying that, there can be problems with the number of vehicles around certain sightings and it is somewhat managed by the rangers.
 After one uncomfortable encounter with a leopard (in 2025) and how other guides were behaving we made our way out the area.
 My main priority when watching wildlife is the welfare of the animal and not causing any disturbance to them.
 Our guide was great and both of these images are from encounters where we were lucky enough to be the only vehicle there.
 It was a much more enjoyable experience.